khakers/go-subgen/README.md

 A Go adaptation of [McCloudS/subgen](https://github.com/McCloudS/subgen)

-Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles in a .srt file.
+Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles for your media and output them as an .srt file.

 Whisper.cpp is relatively CPU and RAM intensive depending on the model you use, and go-subgen also stores the stripped